valkey-io/valkey-doc/docs/connect/clients/java.md

 ## DNS cache and Redis

-When you connect to a Redis with multiple endpoints, such as [Redis Enterprise Active-Active](https://redis.com/redis-enterprise/technology/active-active-geo-distribution/), it's recommended to disable the JVM's DNS cache to load-balance requests across multiple endpoints.
+When you connect to a Redis with a DNS endpoint, it's recommended to disable the JVM's DNS cache to load-balance requests across servers behind the endpoint.

 You can do this in your application's code with the following snippet:
 ```java